mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

   liftIO $ putMVar mvar msg
 ```

 Using these functions we'll write our first test.
 It's important that we're confident our application spins up all of the relevant processes it needs to function correctly.
-We'll do this by writing by starting our application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).
+We'll do this by starting our application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).

 ``` haskell
 -- SPECS